syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 {% endhighlight %}

-You can also edit the exporting document with the use of a server side event for the required exporting option.
+You can also edit the exporting document with the use of a server-side event for the required exporting option.

 {% highlight c# %}